 Diaolou (碉 樓) are fortified multi-storey towers, built by returning Chinese immigrants from America, Canada, Hong Kong and Malaysia in the 1920s and 1930s.
 They display a fusion of Chinese and Western decorative forms and were designed to protect against forays by local bandits (and later the Japanese).

-Some of the towers have been opened to allow visitors to see their interior which for the most part consists of simple wooden furniture (from the late-Qing Dynasty) and are rather dingy with only small opening for the windows, many of which are covered with iron shutters.
+Some of the towers have been opened to allow visitors to see their interior which for the most part consists of simple wooden furniture (from the late-Qing Dynasty) and are rather dingy with only small openings for the windows, many of which are covered with iron shutters.
 The upper floors were used as residences, with the lower floors designed with defence in mind with extremely thick walls.

 Wandering through the villages it was interesting to see a few signs of the cultural revolution still present, providing a reminder of the turbulent history of the People’s Republic which is still in living memory, if fading fast.